Translations

 Saturday, October 31, 2020

-George Ferrell was one of the brothers of my father, Earl Ferrell.
-Dad and uncle George are both Home now.
-Uncle George and his wife, aunt Blanche, who is Home also, had three sons.
-One of their sons, a first cousin, is ahead of me by 15 years.
+George Ferrell was an older brother of my father, Earl Ferrell.
+Dad and Uncle George are now both at their everlasting home.
+Uncle George and his wife, Aunt Blanche, who is also at heavenly rest, had three sons, my first cousins.
+Waymon, one of their sons, is 15 years older than me.

-Sadly, that first cousin’s wife left this world, on Sunday, 10/11/2020.
-I haven’t seen my first cousin since 2012, in Johnson City, Tennessee.
-His elder brother and he met me.
-We had met at the apartment, where their mother, my aunt Blanche, was still living.
-Aunt Blanche enjoyed seeing two of her sons and me together with her!
-(She went Home the next year.)
-He, his elder brother, and I then had lunch together.
-I’ve talked with my first cousin a few times by phone since then.
-He lives about a 1.75-hour drive away from us, in Kingsport, Tennessee.
+Sadly, Waymon's wife, Mary Ruth, left this world on Sunday, 10/11/2020.
+I haven’t seen my first cousin, Waymon, since 2012, in Johnson City, Tennessee.
+His elder brother, he, and I met together at the apartment where their mother, Aunt Blanche, was still living.
+Aunt Blanche enjoyed seeing two of her sons and me at the same time!
+Aunt Blanche passed on the following year.
+My two first cousins and I had lunch together after visiting their mother.
+Since then, I have spoken with Waymon a few times by phone.
+He lives about a 1.75-hour drive northeast of us in Kingsport, Tennessee.

-I left a memorial tribute, to my cousin's wife, on the funeral home’s obituary page for her.
-My wife and I couldn’t attend the visitation and funeral service or the graveside service, since they were both on working days for us.
+I left a memorial tribute to his wife on the obituary page of the funeral home’s website.
+My wife and I couldn’t attend the visitation and funeral service or the graveside service, since they both fell on workdays.

-On Sunday, 10/18/2020, I called my first cousin.
-We talked about 45 minutes.
-He has two brothers, who live in the area.
-The sons of his wife and he are within a few hours drive away.
-My first cousin is enduring the grief of having lost his wife, whom he loved dearly.
-I remember how Dad went through the process, after Mom “went to see Jesus,” as she had stated, before her passing.
+On Sunday, 10/18/2020, I called Waymon.
+We talked for about 45 minutes.
+His two brothers live in the area.
+The sons of his wife and him and their families all live a few hours' drive away from him.
+Waymon is enduring the grief of losing his wife, whom he loved dearly.
+I remember how my father endured the grieving process after my mother “went to see Jesus,” as she stated that she wanted to do, before she passed away.

-I will not speculate about the future departures, from this life, of Mrs. Appalachian Irishman and me.
-The Good Lord knows.
-It’s better that we don’t know.
+I do not wish to speculate about the future departures from this temporal life for Mrs. Appalachian Irishman and me.
+The Good Lord knows how and when.
+It is better that we do not know.

 Life is a slow transition from birth to death.
-Well, life is really a blink of an eye on a speck of dust, in the everlasting perspective.
-Still, the slow transition happens.
-Life is full of the good, bad, and ugly, with apology to Clint Eastwood.
-If we take up the Good Lord’s free gift offer, of salvation through his Son, and we live accordingly, the best that we can, then Home awaits us!
-My first cousin’s wife just beat the rest of us Home.
+From an everlasting perspective, temporal life is a blink of an eye while we live on this speck of dust called Earth.
+The slow transition continues.
+Temporal life includes good, bad, and ugly events, with an apology to Clint Eastwood.
+If we accept the Good Lord’s free gift offer of everlasting salvation through his Son and if we live accordingly by faith, then our everlasting home in heaven awaits us!
+My first cousin’s wife, like many others, has arrived at that everlasting rest before us, who remain here.

-She must be having a wonderful time at Home.
-It will be my turn – eventually – but not today, as far as I know.
+Mary Ruth must be having a wonderful time at her everlasting home.
+Eventually, it will be my turn, but not today, as far as I know.

 No comments: